open-telemetry/opentelemetry-dotnet/docs/trace/exception-handling/README.md

 ### Option 1 - Set Activity Status manually

-The most basic option is to use `Activity.SetStatus(Status.Error)` method to indicate that an Exception has occurred.
+The most basic option is to set Activity status to Error to indicate that an Exception has occurred.

 While using `Activity` API, the common pattern would be: